Flag This Hub

 Soft filling: I expected the filling to be like that of a Pop-Tart or other brand toaster pastry.
 If you eat the toaster pastry without toasting it, the inside of a Krave nugget is much softer and creamier.
 If you compare the filling with that of a cream-puff or a pudding filled doughnut, the inside of a Krave nugget is comparatively firm.

-Sweet: Yes they are sweet, but not as sweet as a glazed doughnut or many of the pre-sweetened cerals on the market such as Froot Loops or Apple Jacks.
+Sweet: Yes they are sweet, but not as sweet as a glazed doughnut or many of the pre sweetened cereals on the market such as Froot Loops or Apple Jacks.

 Nutrition information